How can you finance your business’s growth plan?

 Risks to consider

-For example, offering business premises means access could be blocked if, in the event of non-payment, the bank seized the assets provided as collateral.
-Crucial plant and machinery may also be a difficult choice.
+For example, offering business premises means access could be blocked if, in the event of non-payment, the bank or other lender seizes the assets provided as collateral.
+Crucial plant and machinery may also be a problematic option.

 Interest rate, currency and collateral value issues

-If the value of the collateral changes significantly, the lending bank may look to reduce the volume of the credit line or demand other assets to restore the original amount of collateral provided by the borrower.
-This could cause problems for businesses that are relying on having a certain amount of capital on hand or are part-way through a specific project with ongoing investment requirements.
+If the value of the collateral diminishes significantly, the lender may seek to reduce the size of the credit line or demand other assets to restore the original value of collateral provided by the borrower.
+This could cause problems for businesses that are relying on having a certain amount of capital on hand or are partway through a specific investment project with ongoing requirements.

-It is also possible that the bank could change the interest rate on the loan in response to changes to central bank rates and/or fluctuations in the value of the collateral – not all loans are contracted at a fixed rate.
-In this case, the impact could be positive as well as negative, but it is a risk that business owners and executives need to factor into their calculations.
+It is also possible that the bank could vary the interest rate on the loan in response to changes to central bank rates and/or fluctuations in the value of the collateral if the loan was not contracted at a fixed rate.
+In this case, the impact could be positive as well as negative, but it is a risk that business owners and executives should factor into their calculations.

 They may also face exchange rate risk if the loan is issued in a different currency from either that of the assets or of the investments made using the loan proceeds.
-This can be managed relatively easily through hedging strategies, albeit at a cost, but the business taking out the loan needs to be aware of what could happen if exchange rates shift significantly and the extent of their potential exposure.
+This can be managed relatively easily through hedging strategies, albeit at a cost, but the business taking out the loan should be aware of what could happen if exchange rates change significantly and of the extent of their potential exposure.

 For growing businesses, this type of lending offers a means to leverage existing assets to fund expansion and avoids the need to liquidate assets to raise capital.